-Note 1: Offered in 2007/2008 and every second year thereafter.
 Note 2: This course is intended for Third and Fourth Year students in Arts.

-FRF322B: Civilisation de la francophonie II
+FRF322B Civilisation de la francophonie II

 This course follows up on FRF320A by providing an overview of francophone culture outside of France (Belgium, Haiti, French Antilles, Sub-Saharan French Africa, Maghreb, etc.).